fozgur/CIFAR100-CNN/README.md

-# Create the README.md file with the content

-readme_content = """
 # Convolutional Neural Network (CNN) for CIFAR-100 Classification

 This repository contains a Jupyter Notebook that demonstrates how to build and train a Convolutional Neural Network (CNN) to classify images in the CIFAR-100 dataset.
 The notebook includes steps for data preprocessing, model architecture definition, training, evaluation, and model saving.